What is Ashwagandha?

 - Lower cholesterol

-Adpatogenic
+It’s Adpatogenic

-It is adaptogenic, meaning it helps modulate your response to internal and external stressors.
+Ashwagandha is adaptogenic, meaning it helps modulate your response to internal and external stressors.
 Internal stressors like anxiety and insomnia, and external stressors like a change of environment or toxins.

-Insomnia
+Fights Insomnia

-Adrenal Fatigue
+Adrenal Fatigue Relief

 2. Preventative/Protective Effects

 Historically Ashwagandha has been used in conjunction with other treatments to assist cancer patients who undergo chemotherapy.
-While it is not been specifically proven to treat cancer, it’s immuno-protecting properties are what cause it to frequently be used alongside other treatments for cancer sufferers.
+While it is not been specifically proven to treat cancer, it’s immuno-protective properties are what cause it to frequently be used alongside other treatments for cancer sufferers.

 3. Enhancement Effects